-Allowable Solutions
+Allowable Solutions:

 Development proposals will, through Building Regulations or other regulations, need to meet all or the majority of their required reduction of carbon emissions on-site.
 Where these cannot be fully met on-site, and where a lawful mechanism exists to do so, the Council will be prepared to accept, as an 'allowable solution', a financial contribution to make up the difference.
-To implement this policy the Council intends to participate in a local offset fund, such as a Community Energy Fund, into which the developer contribution could either be required or encouraged to pay into.
+To implement this policy the Council intends to participate in a local offset fund, such as a Community Energy Fund.
 The contribution will be used to finance renewable energy projects within the local area identified through the Cambridgeshire Carbon Reduction Infrastructure Framework (CRIF) or subsequent updates or similar approaches.